Bambo-Rambo/RNG-Guides/DexNavRNG.md

 This means that IVs and shininess use separate prng states for determination, speeding up the process of finding high IV shinies a lot!

-Even better, unlike Pokeradar, building a chain is not required (although it helps) for manipulating a shiny patch, so users may RNG for one immediately upon booting the game.
+Even better, unlike Pokeradar, building a chain is not required (although it helps) for generating a shiny patch, so users may RNG for one immediately upon booting the game.
 Here are some [more differences](https://github.com/Bambo-Rambo/RNG-Guides/blob/main/ExtraInfo.md#differences-between-dexnav-and-pokeradar) between Pokeradar and DexNav to get the main idea.

 Now most people including shiny hunters use the "Search function" in the touch screen to guarantee the desired species and avoid getting the wrong shiny.